databio/pepatac/README.md

 ### Prealignments

-Because of the high proportion of mtDNA reads in ATAC-seq data, we recommend first aligning to the mitochondrial DNA using this prealignment feature.
+Because of the high proportion of mtDNA reads in ATAC-seq data, we recommend first aligning to the mitochondrial DNA.
+This pipeline does this using prealignments, which are passed to the pipeline via the `--prealignments` argument.
 This has several advantages: it speeds up the process dramatically, and reduces noise from erroneous alignments (NuMTs).
 To do this, we use a doubled mtDNA reference that allows even non-circular aligners to draw all reads to the mtDNA.The pipeline will also align *sequentially* to other references, if provided via the `--prealignments` command-line option.
 For example, you may download the `repbase` assembly to align to all repeats.
 We have also provided indexed assemblies for some repeat classes for download in the [ref_decoy](https://github.com/databio/ref_decoy) repository.

 ### FRIP